 All resources on this page are freely accessible.

 The Court of Protection, along with wider society, is going through an extraordinarily rapid transformation to address the consequences of the pandemic.
-A useful set of resources relating to the wider operation of courts (including legal aid) can be found on the Mental Health Law Online website here).
-Key resources relating to the Court of Protection are the guidance letters from the Vice-President, Hayden J, as follows:
+A useful set of resources relating to the wider operation of courts (including legal aid) can be found on the Mental Health Law Online website here); the Judiciary website has also collated advice and guidance here.
+Key resources relating to the Court of Protection are the guidance letters from the Vice-President, Hayden J, as follows (in reverse chronological order):

 - 13 March 2020: Visits to P by Judges and Legal Advisers

 The CPBA issued guidance (approved by Hayden J) on 7 April 2020 as to effective conduct of remote hearings in the Court of Protection, available here.